Work Schedules and Hours for Non-Exempt Employees

 - Special Provisions:

-- Approved attendance at lectures, meetings, training programs and similar activities is work time if one or more of the following occur:
+- Approved attendance at lectures, meetings, training programs, and similar activities is work time if one or more of the following occur:

-- Attendance is during normal work hours.
+- Attendance is during regular work hours.

-- The event is work related.
+- The event is work-related.

 - University work is performed.